-Borne of a Victorian era mania for tiny machines, concertinas are intricate instruments with several delicate moving parts all designed to enable the production of a musical note by directing air from the bellows through the reeds.
+Borne of a Victorian era mania for tiny machines, the concertina is an intricate instrument with many delicate moving parts – all designed to enable the production of a musical note by directing air from the bellows through the reeds.

 There are innumerable moving parts in any Anglo Concertina and in order for your concertina to operate and play efficiently these parts must function optimally.

-The concertina storage tips below, courtesy of Chris Algar, will ensure your concertina stays in top condition for longer and will help maintain smooth action and playability and if your concertina should receive a knock you’ll also find some simple and easy repair instructions as well.
+The concertina storage tips below, courtesy of Chris Algar, will ensure your instrument stays in top condition for longer.
+They’ll also help you to maintain smooth action and playability.
+If your concertina should receive a knock, you’ll find some simple and easy repair instructions here too.

 - When not playing your concertina, always store your concertina in its hard case with the lid fastened to prevent dust or grit getting in and affecting the intricate internal mechanism.